jkomoros/boardgame/server/README.md

 6. Copy boardgame/server/api/config.SAMPLE.json to be mygame/server/api/config.SECRET.json .
 Do not commit this file to version control (your gitignore should help you avoid doing that)
 7. Create mygame/server/static/webapp directory
 8. Create mygame/server/webapp/game-src directory, which is where you will create all of your game-rendering subviews.
-9. In mygame/server/static/webapp/game-src, create boardgame-render-game.html and define a polymer element in it.
+9. In mygame/server/static/webapp/game-src, create boardgame-render-game-<gamename>.html (where <gamename> is the short name of the game) and define a polymer element in it.
 This is the entrypoint for the rendering of your view, and will be passed Game object.
-The one in boardgame/server/static/webapp/game-src is a reasonable starting point to copy.
 10. Copy the following items from boardgame/server/static/webapp to your own webapp.
 None of them require modification by default.
 * bower.json
 * manifest.json